 Carol Stovsky received her Bachelor of Science degree in Computer and Communication Sciences from The University of Michigan, her Master of Science degree in Computer Science from Michigan State University, and her Juris Doctorate degree from The Ohio State University.
 Carol is admitted to practice law in Ohio and before the United States District Court for the Southern District of Ohio.
 Carol is also registered to practice before the United States Patent and Trademark Office.
-Carol is a member of the American Bar Association and a past chair of the Computer Law Committee of the Ohio State Bar Association.
-Prior to attending law school and joining Standley Law Group LLP, Carol was employed as a software engineer at General Electronic Medical Systems and Alcatel-Lucent (formerly AT&T Bell Labs).
+Carol is a past chair of the Computer Law Committee of the Ohio State Bar Association.
+Prior to attending law school and joining Standley Law Group LLP, Carol was employed as a software engineer at General Electric Medical Systems and Alcatel-Lucent (formerly AT&T Bell Labs).

 Carol counsels clients on a wide range of legal issues related to software and computer-based systems.
 Her technical background and prior work experience helps her in understanding the legal needs and problems of companies that face a variety of issues involving software.
 Her clients include companies that develop and offer software-based product and services as well as companies that use a variety of software-based systems to support their businesses in developing and distributing many types of products.